-In this context, the subject and the rest of the elements within the composition or presentation are expressed in their disorganized form.
+In this context, the subject, and the rest of the elements within the composition or presentation are expressed in their disorganized form.

-With a given subject, topic or theme, make the best representation you can explore incorporating the idea or element that has to do with DISTORTION.
+With a given subject, topic, or theme, make the best representation you can explore incorporating the idea or element that has to do with DISTORTION.

-PROCESS / MEDIA / TOOLS PHILOSOPHY EXPRESSION CHALLENGE Exploring and expressing consciousness on the chosen subject or theme maximizing efficiency in the utilization of materials, media, tools and techniques while integrating the idea of DISTORTION; Exploring and expressing consciousness towards the idea of DISTORTION as it can be integrated in the thoughts of subject matter; Exploring and expressing the thoughts of the subject matter focusing on the value of expression while integrating the idea of DISTORTION; What are tools necessary to represent the design in mind effectively?
-How the motivation be expressed efficiently?
-Why such expression should exist?
+PROCESS / MEDIA / TOOLS PHILOSOPHY EXPRESSION CHALLENGE ■ Exploring and expressing consciousness on the chosen subject or theme maximizing efficiency in the utilization of materials, media, tools, and techniques while integrating the idea of DISTORTION; ■ Exploring and expressing consciousness towards the idea of DISTORTION as it can be integrated in the thoughts of subject matter.
+Exploring and expressing the thoughts of the subject matter focusing on the value of expression while integrating the idea of DISTORTION; What tools are necessary to represent the design in mind effectively?
+How be the motivation expressed efficiently?
+Why should such expression exist?